 It’s a great place to start on the Big Island, but be warned, it’s not the sunny Hawaii you may be dreaming of; it receives 75 to 125 inches of rain a year and it will rain pretty much every day at some point.
-However it keeps Hilo looking fresh, green, and cool.
+However, it keeps Hilo looking fresh, green, and cool.
 Rent a car and use Hilo as a home base for a few days.
-You can fly directly into the Hilo Airport.
-From Hilo you can visit Volcanoes National Park in a short 40 min. drive, see Akaka Falls, or do a day drive to Puna.
+You can fly directly to the Hilo Airport.
+From Hilo, you can visit Volcanoes National Park in a short 40 min. drive, see Akaka Falls, or do a day drive to Puna.

 Volcanoes National Park – You can drive the Chain of Craters Road yourself and stop anywhere you’d like to see the stunning landscapes, or you can take a complete tour of the park and see the glowing caldera at night with Hawaii Forest and Trail’s Twilight Volcano Tour.

 From your home base in Hilo, don’t miss the beautiful winding roads of the Puna region.
 If you are looking for beauty and seclusion then you’ve found it on Hwy 137.
-Pack picnic lunch and go eat on the secluded shore line and watch the waves crash against the jagged coast.
+Pack a picnic lunch and go eat on the secluded shoreline and watch the waves crash against the jagged coast.

 Time to bid goodbye to the rain and head for the pastureland of Waimea.